Arctium: Accepted species

+Botanists disagree about the number of taxa introduced into North America but most authorities accept at least the following three species: Arctium lappa, Arctium minus, and Arctium tomentosum.
+The influential Flora of North America and others accept only those three species.
+In addition to three species, some authorities accept one or more hybrids.
+The United States Department of Agriculture accepts a fourth species, Arctium vulgare.

 Etymology

 Circa 16th century, from bur + dock, the latter meaning sorrel of the genus Rumex.

+Distribution and habitat

+All Arctium species are native to Europe and/or Asia but several species have been widely introduced.
+In Eurasia, native Arctium species range from Greenland to Siberia in the north, and from Macaronesia to Peninsular Malaysia in the south.
+Two species are native to China.

+Arctium species have been introduced on four continents: Asia, Australia, North America, and South America.
+Two species have been introduced to New Zealand.

 Ecology

 The roots of burdock, among other plants, are eaten by the larva of the ghost moth (Hepialus humuli).
 The plant is used as a food plant by other Lepidoptera including brown-tail, Coleophora paripennella, Coleophora peribenanderi, the Gothic, lime-speck pug and scalloped hazel.

-The prickly heads of these plants (burrs) are noted for easily catching on to fur and clothing.
-In England, some birdwatchers have reported that birds have become entangled in the burrs leading to a slow death, as they are unable to free themselves.
+The prickly heads of burdock (burs) are noted for easily catching on to fur and clothing.
+Thus the bur is an excellent mechanism for seed dispersal.
+In England, some birdwatchers have reported that birds have become entangled in the burs leading to a slow death, as they are unable to free themselves.

 Toxicity

 The green, above-ground portions may cause contact dermatitis in individual with allergies as the plant contains lactones.